robclu/tensor/README.md

 Tests have been written using the [Boost Test library](http://www.boost.org/doc/libs/1_58_0/libs/test/doc/html/index.html) to verify the 'correctness' of all the implemented components.
 The tests also help to illustrate the usage of the various components of the library.

-There will probably be many sections of code which can be improved.
-Any suggestions and improvements will be much appreciated - please contact me if with either.
+Please let me know, or just fix, any areas of the code which can be improved!

 # Current Status